How climate scientists keep hope alive as damage worsens

 “The work that I do inherently lends me a sense of agency,” Gill said.
 “As a paleo-ecologist (who studies the past) and climatologist, I have a better sense of Earth’s resilience than a lot of people do.”

-It helps that she studies glaciers.
-Even though they shrink, they’re still there when she returns to visit them, so far.
+It helps that she studies plants and deals with changes on a glacial timescale.
 She pointed to Georgia Tech climate scientist Kim Cobb, who spent much of her career diving and studying the same coral reef in the Pacific, only to return in 2016 and find it dead: “God, I cannot imagine what a gut punch.”

 Cobb laughed heartily when she heard how Gill described the life of a reef scientist.